1 Yard Magic Messenger Bag from Lecien Fabrics {2 Bags!}

 Voila!
 2 messenger bags from (almost) the same instructions!
 I did have to cut extra strap pieces so I could sew 2 straps instead of 1.
 But I still only used 1 yard of fabric.
 In fact, I used exactly 1 yard with no waste at all!

-These fabrics I used are not quilting weight cotton.
-Lecien’s 100% cotton Oxford fabric is heavier, like cotton sateen or home decor weight cotton.
-That’s what makes these projects so nice even though they are very simple.
-The fabric is only 42” wide, so if you are using a wider fabric you will have some left over.
-You could still make these bags with quilting weight fabric, but your bag will be less sturdy.
+These fabrics I used are not quilting-weight cotton.
+Lecien’s 100% cotton Oxford fabric is heavier, like cotton sateen or home decor-weight cotton.
+That makes these projects so nice even though they are very simple.
+The fabric is only 42” wide, so if you use a wider fabric you will have some left over.

 1 Yard Magic Messenger Bag Mini-Pattern for 2 Bags…